 Cyanobacteria are present in most freshwater and marine aquatic environments.
 When conditions are favorable, including abundant light, elevated water temperature, elevated levels of nutrients, and lack of water turbulence and velocity, cyanobacteria can quickly multiply into a bloom.
 Not every bloom is toxic; however, harmful algal blooms (cyanoHABs) are a concern as some species of cyanobacteria produce toxins that have the potential to impact drinking water, recreation, and fish and wildlife.
-Cyanotoxins were present in the Russian River in 2015, which led to Sonoma County Department of Health Services posting warning signs.
+Cyanotoxins were present in the Russian River in 2015, 2016, 2017, and 2018, which led to Sonoma County Department of Health Services posting warning signs.

-There are currently no federal water quality criteria, or regulations for cyanobacteria or cyanotoxins.
+There are currently no federal water quality criteria or regulations for cyanobacteria or cyanotoxins.
 However, some toxins (microcystins and clyindrospermopsin) have been added to the contaminant candidate list under the Safe Drinking Water Act, under the Regulatory Determination Process.
 In addition, the Clean Water Act sets ambient water quality standards and requires that the Environmental Protection Agency develop management strategies for assessing and managing algal toxins.

-As of 2016, there is no regulation in the State of California regarding cyanobacteria or cyanotoxins.
+As of 2019, there is no regulation in the State of California regarding cyanobacteria or cyanotoxins.
 However, there has been an increase in cyanoHABs in California and a need for a statewide strategy.
 As a response, the Surface Water Ambient Monitoring Program (SWAMP) has developed a freshwater cyanoHAB assessment and a support strategy in coordination with other agencies to address assessment, response, and management of freshwater cyanoHABs.

-The Regional Water Board, Sonoma County Department of Health Services, SCWA, and Sonoma County Department of Parks and Recreation have formed a workgroup to coordinate a monitoring approach for assessing cyanobacteria in the Russian River during the summer of 2016.
-SCWA has consulted with the Regional Water Board regarding monitoring activities related to the workgroup.
-As a result of the consultation, SCWA will make modifications to their existing Water Quality Monitoring Plan for the Russian River Estuary Management Project to modify the monitoring that is occurring in the estuary and to include freshwater monitoring for the purpose of assisting in the evaluation of cyanoHAB conditions and the risk cofactors contributing to nuisance blooms (e.g., flow, temperature, nutrient, etc.).
+SCWA has initiated consultation with the North Coast Regional Water Board and will be updating its existing Water Quality Monitoring Plan for the Russian River Estuary Management Project to include freshwater monitoring for the purpose of assisting in the evaluation of cyanoHAB conditions and the risk co-factors contributing to nuisance blooms (e.g., flow, temperature, nutrient, etc.).